 A minimum number of grades will be taken each six weeks.
-Teachers will be required to have at least ten daily grades.
-Three test grades will be taken with one of those being a six weeks test / benchmark.
+Teachers will be required to have at least ten daily grades in Reading, ELA, and Math.
+Three test grades will be taken with one of those being a six weeks' test/benchmark.
+Science and Social Studies will be required to have six total grades per grading period.